miralab-ai/Phase-OTDR-current-sensing/README.md

 # Phase-OTDR-current-sensing

-Github repository for the paper titled as "Phase-OTDR-Based Electrical Current Sensing Using Deep Learning ".
+Github repository for the paper titled as "**Phase-OTDR-Based Electrical Current Sensing Using Deep Learning**".

 Codes and dataset will be available upon publication.